apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 #### Create a SHELL task and set parameters

-> The user needs to pass the parameter when creating the shell script, the output statement format is `${setValue(key=value)}`, the key is the `prop` of the corresponding parameter, and value is the value of the parameter.
+The user needs to pass the parameter when creating the shell script, the output statement format is `'${setValue(key=value)}'`, the key is the `prop` of the corresponding parameter, and value is the value of the parameter.

 Create a Node_A task, add output and value parameters to the custom parameters, and write the following script: